trigger-segfault/trigger-segfault.github.io/games/openrct2/openrct2.md

 Upon a user's request, I made it so clicking the game speed button without making a selection would cycle to the next highest speed.
 Hyper speed is so unbelievably fast that you can fail a scenario in under a minute using it, so this speed is restricted to Debugging Tools mode only.
 There is no practical use for this speed outside of testing as it even slows down the game enough to reduce the speed of viewport dragging to a crawl.

-In a later PR, I added custom sprites for the Game Speed Buttons so would look unique.
+In a later PR, I added custom sprites for the Game Speed Buttons so they would look unique.

 ![Game Speed Button Preview](/games/openrct2/assets/img/game-speed-button.png)